QiuDaniel/DQPopup/README.md

 # License

-DDQPopup is licensed under the terms of the MIT License.
+DQPopup is licensed under the terms of the MIT License.
 Please see the [LICENSE](LICENSE.md) file for full details.